Policy last updated

 Policy

-This policy outlines the Disability Inclusion Profile (the profile) and surrounding process that is designed to help schools and families identify the strengths, needs, and educational adjustments schools can make for individual students.
+This policy outlines the Disability Inclusion Profile (the profile) and surrounding process.
+The profile helps schools and families detail the strengths, functional needs, and educational adjustments schools are making for individual students.
+This policy applies to all Victorian government schools.

 Summary